nextcloud/documentation/developer_manual/basics/controllers.rst

 The format parameter works out of the box, no intervention is required.

-In order to make routing work for OCS routes you need to add a seperate 'ocs' entry to the routing table of your app.
+In order to make routing work for OCS routes you need to add a separate 'ocs' entry to the routing table of your app.
 Inside these are normal routes.

 .. code-block:: php